 You may register for any of the core courses or elective courses to suit your language needs or your schedule.
 Core courses meet 4.5 hours a week and will have daily homework.
 Elective courses meet 4 hours a week.

 Writing (MWF 9-10:30AM) - Express yourself more effectively in academic and non-academic writing, with work on content, accuracy, and organization.

-Grammar and Idioms (MWF 11-12:30)- Increase your accuracy in spoken and written contexts, and learn idiomatic expressions common in U.S. English.
+Grammar (MWF 11-12:30)- Increase your accuracy in spoken and written contexts, and learn grammatical structures common in U.S. English.

 Listening and Speaking (MWF 2-3:30) - Communicate more comfortably and increase your understanding in a variety of settings, from informal conversations to formal presentations.

 Reading and Discussion (TTH 1-3:15) - Improve your comprehension of fiction and non-fiction, and develop your vocabulary, discussion skills, and reading speed.

 Test Preparation Electives